 “You make me sad/angry/etc if you do X.”

-Some parents use this method, which is stupid.
+Some parents use this method, which is a display of mental weakness.
 “You make daddy sad if you shoot the ball through the window.”

 All this tells the kid is that it has a loser father.